thycotic/ss-docs/security-hardening/secret-server-telemetry/index.md

 - The "Allow Automatic Checks for Software Updates" check box is enabled at Admin > Configuration (see below).

 No sensitive data is sent during the check.
 Its only purpose is to alert administrators if a software update is available.
 The queried website is also used to download new software versions during the upgrade process.
-If you wish to whitelist the specific servers involved, they are:
+If you wish to allowlist the specific servers involved, they are:

 - `d36zgw9sidnotm.cloudfront.net:443`